The smem

 a project

-Today, the collection is stored, maintained and displayed in a collection space of only 600 m2.
-In the medium term, many of the instruments and devices on the smem site will be well documented and available to the general public through a virtual collection.
-For other presentations and exhibitions in the centre, more space for display and use is currently lacking.
-For musicians, a selection of valuable instruments are available in the smem Playroom and allow everyone, whether a novice or an expert, to come discover and record the voice of these historic machines.
+For other presentations and exhibitions in the center, more space for display and use is currently lacking.
+For musicians however, a selection of valuable instruments are available in the smem Playroom and allow everyone, whether a novice or an expert, to come discover and record the voice of these historic machines.

 A mission